CERTCC/Vultron/docs/process_models/em/index.md

 of an embargo: scale and duration.
 The more people involved in an embargo, the more likely the embargo is to fail.

+!!! note ""
--   Embargo participation SHOULD be limited to the smallest possible set of individuals and organizations needed to adequately address the vulnerability report.
+    Embargo participation SHOULD be limited to the smallest possible set of individuals and organizations needed to adequately address the vulnerability report.

 Similarly, the longer an embargo lasts, the more likely it is to fail.

+!!! note ""
--   Embargo duration SHOULD be limited to the shortest duration possible to adequately address the vulnerability report.
+    Embargo duration SHOULD be limited to the shortest duration possible to adequately address the vulnerability report.

 ### Embargo Participants Are Free to Engage or Disengage {#sec:embargo_engagement}

-As we described at the beginning of the chapter, an embargo is not the same thing as an NDA, even if they have similar effects.
+As we described [above](#cvd-embargoes-are-not-ndas), an embargo is not the same thing as an NDA, even if they have similar effects.
 Because it is a contract, an NDA can carry civil or even criminal penalties for breaking it.
 CVD embargoes have no such legal framework.